Sound Item Type Metadata

 As I grew up older, my grandmother was very involved in the African-American community.
 She was involved in the NAACP.
 At the time there wasn’t an Urban League, but she was involved with another club called the Mary Bethune Club.
 And like I say, very actively involved in the community.
 Those organizations are still going on, and I can remember being able to go to the meetings they were having, as a teenager.

-And that just really sparked my interest in things that were going on in the Madison community and in the world.
-And like I say, those organizations are still going on.
-So I just really felt, as a teenager, being a part of what was going on in my own city, in my own little area, by being part of these organizations with my grandmother.
+And just really sparked my interest in things that were going on in the Madison community and in the world.
+And like I say, again, those organizations are still going on.
+So I just really felt, as a teenager, being a part of what was going on in my own city, in my own little area, by being a part of these organizations with my grandmother.